-However if this bonding is not strong, there comes a sense of insecurity.
+However, if this bonding is not strong, there comes a sense of insecurity.
 The child either turns out to be an anxious individual or an avoidant personality or both.
-This hampers his trust in people and his surroundings which makes him reserved, negative and lack confidence.
+This hampers his trust in people and his surroundings which makes him reserved, negative, and lacking confidence.

 Patterns of attachment

 The pattern of attachment we develop helps us build and maintain an emotional connection with others and determine our intimacy in relationships.